CloudLabsAI-Azure/Fata-Insight-with-AI-IN-Microsoft-Fabric/Day-1/Developing evaluating, and scoring a forecasting model for superstore sales.md

-## Develop, evaluate, and score a forecasting model for superstore sales
+# Develop, evaluate, and score a forecasting model for superstore sales

-### Prerequisites
-Follow along in a notebook:

-- Step 1: Load the data
-- Step 2: Perform exploratory data analysis
-- Step 3: Train and track the model
-- Step 4: Score the model and save predictions
-- Step 5: Visualize in Power BI

 This tutorial presents an end-to-end example of a Synapse Data Science workflow in Microsoft Fabric.
 The scenario builds a forecasting model that uses historical sales data to predict product category sales at a superstore.